jaytumampos/jaytumampos/README.md

 - 👋 Hi, I’m @Bj Tumampos.
-- 🌱 I’m currently learning ...
+- 🌱 I’m First Year College Student in Bestlink College of the Philippines and currently learning ...
 Web Developing, and Machine Learning.
-- 📫 How to reach me ...

 <!---
 jaytumampos/jaytumampos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.